Kingston Resources (ASX:KSN) Volatility: 47.28% (As of Jun. 25, 2026)

 * For other sections: All numbers are in millions except for per share data, ratio, and percentage.
 All currency related amount are indicated in the company's associated stock exchange currency.

-Kingston Resources Ltd is an Australian-based mineral exploration company that engages in acquiring and exploring gold projects.
-It operates in two business segment which is the Exploration and Evaluation of Minerals in Australia and mining.
-Its projects are Misima Gold Project, Mineral Hill Mine and Livingstone Gold Project.
-Geographically it derives the majority of its revenue from Australia.
+Kingston Resources Ltd is an Australian-based mineral exploration company that is a gold and copper company, focused on building long-term value from the Mineral Hill Mine in New South Wales.
+The company operates in two business segments, which are the Exploration and Mining of minerals in Australia and Papua New Guinea.
+Its projects are the Mineral Hill Mine and the Misima Gold Project.
+Geographically, it derives the majority of its revenue from Australia.